 6. Use Visual Aids

 The ability of learning is not the same for all children with special needs.
-Some children learn better with reading and some are better in listening and reading.
-Visual aids such as flashcards, pictures, drawings, graphs are the concrete representation that can help you in communication.
+Some children learn better with reading and some are better at listening and reading.
+Visual aids such as flashcards, pictures, drawings, and graphs are the concrete representation that can help you in communication.

 Moreover, these visual aids help children to understand the instructions that you as a teacher or parent want them to learn.
 Visual aids help in supporting the emotional behavior of the child.
 In addition to that, the visual aids also make your learning engaging and help calm down the agitated or angry child.